 The Chase Sapphire Preferred® Card is one of the top travel credit cards currently available.
-With this card, you get a 2.5% rewards rate on all your travel and dining purchases, and 1.25% on everything else.
-The current sign-up bonus on the card gets you 50,000 Ultimate Rewards points.
-To qualify, you must spend at least $4,000 on purchases within the first 3 months of card membership.
-When used towards travel redemptions on the Ultimate Rewards Portal this bonus equates to a $625 value.
+With this card, you get a 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide (2 points per dollar or 1 point per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
+The current sign-up bonus on the card lets you Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+When used towards travel redemptions on the Ultimate Rewards Portal this bonus equates to a $750 value.
 However, if you move your points over to an airline or hotel partner you could easily get far more mileage out of the card.

 For Businesses: Ink Plus® Business Credit Card

 The Ink Plus® Business Credit Card has one the best Ultimate Rewards bonuses.
-You can get 60,000 bonus points after spending $5,000 on purchases within the first 3 months after account opening.
+You can Earn 60,000 bonus points after you spend $5,000 in the first 3 months.
 That translates to $750 when used as travel redeemed through the UR portal.

 Other Ultimate Rewards Credit Cards

-There are two more consumer credit cards available that award users Ultimate Reward points – the Chase Freedom® and the Chase Freedom Unlimited®.
+There are two more consumer credit cards available that award users Ultimate Reward points – the Chase Freedom® and the Chase Sapphire Reserve®.
 Unfortunately, unless you have one the other two cards we mentioned above, you won’t be able to transfer your points using them.
-However, if you get at least one of the two Chase annual-fee cards and pair it with either the Chase Freedom® or the Chase Freedom Unlimited® you can pool all your points together.
+However, if you get at least one of the two Chase annual-fee cards and pair it with either the Chase Freedom® or the Chase Sapphire Reserve® you can pool all your points together.
 After that, you can transfer all the UR points you have.

 The same is true for the Ink Business Cash℠ Credit Card – a business credit card.
 Even though it earns Ultimate Rewards points, you won’t be able to transfer them unless you have either the Chase Sapphire Preferred® Card or the Ink Plus® Business Credit Card.